Stay up to date on Miami entrepreneurs, events, research and more.

 Currently, women are still less likely to start and scale businesses than men.
 Yet, Endeavor Insight’s analysis reveals that accelerating the growth of women-owned businesses to the scale of 50+ employees can generate over 4 million new jobs and $500 billion in additional productivity each year to the U.S. GDP.
 Moreover, only 15% of businesses at that scale are owned by women.
 In order to reach the metrics presented by the analysis, women have to scale their businesses at the same rate as men.
 So, how do we achieve this?
 Endeavor Insight provides three recommendations to support women entrepreneurs.

-#1: Curate programs and events to increase access and deepen engagement among women founders, including underrepresented groups.
+#1: Curate programs and events to increase access and deepen engagement among female founders, including underrepresented groups.

 Designing a program for women won’t look exactly like it would for men, and it needs to incorporate elements that are best for all the diverse types of women who participate.
 Ensure that female entrepreneurs feel like they belong at the events they are invited to, take into account that entrepreneurs may need help arranging childcare or ADA accommodations.
 Recruit a diverse set of participants; underrepresented individuals deal with similar systematic biases and discrimination.
 With these factors taken into consideration, women entrepreneurs can build their professional networks and gain a sense of belonging in the greater business community.